 Khalili is Professor of International Politics at Queen Mary University of London and also the author of Heroes and Martyrs of Palestine: The Politics of National Commemoration, Time in the Shadows: Confinement in Counterinsurgency, and the co-edited volume Policing and Prisons in the Middle East: Formations of Coercion.

 One of my favorite recent publications has been Winona LaDuke and Deborah Cowen’s article, “Beyond Wiindigo Infrastructure” published in South Atlantic Quarterly.
 The essay is a beautiful piece of writing, unapologetic about its critical approach to infrastructures.
 The authors write, “We suggest that choosing a good path requires the revolutionary but also profoundly practical work of infrastructure.
 At the center of Wiindigo’s violence and destruction is infrastructure’s seemingly banal and technical world.”

-LaDuke and Cowen's boldness stems from their standpoint as members and allies of First Nations, in their struggle against extractive industries.
-The essay ranges over how such infrastructures reinforce settler jurisdiction and settler economies.
+LaDuke and Cowen’s boldness stems from their standpoint as members and allies of first nations, in their struggle against extractive infrastructures in Canada.
+The essay ranges over how such infrastructures reinforce settler jurisdiction and settler economies in material structures.
 They offer ways of mobilizing in “communities, classrooms, court houses and city streets” to decolonize infrastructures such that planetary survival is guaranteed.